 Officers, directors, managers, members, registered agents, and authorized third-party service providers can file on behalf of your entity.
 Attorneys and accountants may also file with proper authorization.

 Discern eliminates Wisconsin's deadline complexity by automatically tracking each entity's specific quarterly deadline and sending targeted reminders well in advance.
-Our platform pre-fills forms with your current entity data and integrates directly with Wisconsin's Department of Financial Institutions for seamless electronic filing.
+Our platform pre-fills forms with your current entity data and files your report with Wisconsin's Department of Financial Institutions.

 Ready to stop worrying about Wisconsin's complex filing calendar?
 Try Discern today.